BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Basic components of a data warehouse

 A data warehouse stores data that is extracted from data stores and external sources.
 The data records within the warehouse must contain details to make it searchable and useful to business users.
 Taken together, there are three main components of data warehousing:

-- a data staging area where data is cleaned and ordered; and
+- A data staging area where data is cleaned and ordered.